Fellowship & Outreach

 People like to say this or that predates the Bible, but there is no evidence of this, as dating ancient works is difficult.
 The Epic of Gilgamesh is a tale like the Great Flood of Genesis.
 However, Gilgamesh's boat would not have been seaworthy, while Noah's was (and you can see what it would have looked like at the Ark Adventure in Kentucky).
 There are 200+ flood stories around the planet because the Great Flood really happened.
 Interestingly, Hawaii's is almost exactly like that in Genesis.
 Of course, Moses never went to Hawaii – though he might have enjoyed it if he had!

-We have but 30 ancient copies of The Odyssey and Iliad, but thousands of ancient copies of the Bible, which is the best documented work of ancient times.
-It has even corrected numerous secular critics, as hundreds of archaeological finds have corroborated the historicity of David, Solomon, Jesus, and many other people, events and places of The Word.
+We have but 30 ancient copies of The Odyssey and Iliad yet thousands of ancient copies of the Bible, which is the best documented work of ancient times.
+It has even corrected numerous secular critics, as hundreds of archaeological finds have corroborated the historicity of David, Solomon, Jesus, and many other people, events, and places of The Word.
 For example, historians decried that Luke used a particular Greek word for a local official in Acts 17 until an inscription of that era was found using it, then 30 more came to light.

 Q2: Didn't Constantine drastically edit many of the texts back in what, the 4th century?